Some armies define a soldier’s combat equipment as being three levels. This paper gives a concise account of the British Army’s perception:

 The kidney pouches also caused considerable problems with the design of military rucksacs.
 A good rucksac puts most of the weight on the top of your pelvis.
 It may have a hip belt to facilitate this.
 The main function of the shoulder straps is to keep the load in position.
 Kidney pouches or similar items hinder this.
 While British army designed rucksacs may resemble civilian models they behave quite differently.

 In a recent post we looked at the Vietnam chest rig.
 This, combined with the grenade carrier and waterbottle on the belt is obviously an Assault order.
 Marching order was created by adding a rucksac and it will be noted that there is nothing at the back of the belt to hinder a comfortable fit.
 Note also that the shoulder straps of the chest rig are relatively unpadded too.
 The NVA soldier does not appear to have a formal means of “Combat Order” but obviously such an intermediate level of load is desirable.
+See my article on Soldier's sundries.
 Likely contents might include:

 - Compact wash kit and repair kit